 Dividing property into smaller lots is typically the first step in the development process.
 In Thurston County, there are 3 main types of subdivision:

-Large lot subdivisions divide a property into 2 or more lots, all of which are larger than 5 acres in size, but smaller than 40 acres in size.
+Large lot subdivisions divide a property into 2 or more lots larger than 5 acres but smaller than 40 acres.
 These subdivisions occur only in unincorporated portions of Thurston County.

 Short plat subdivisions which create a small number of lots that are smaller than 5 acres and may not need new public streets or other facilities, can be approved in an expedited manner.

 Long plat subdivisions constitute a major division of land and require a more extensive review.